All posts

 Why is my ChatGPT App not rendering in ChatGPT?

-Common causes include: MCP server not running or unreachable, incorrect tunnel URL in ChatGPT settings, missing /mcp path suffix, CORS errors, or malformed tool definitions.
-Check your terminal for server errors and verify your ngrok tunnel is active.
-Use the sunpeak simulator to isolate the issue.
+The most common causes are: the MCP server is not running or is unreachable, the tunnel URL in ChatGPT settings is missing the /mcp suffix, a CORS error is blocking the resource fetch, the tool handler is not returning structuredContent, or the resource component name does not match the tool config.
+Check your terminal for server errors, verify the ngrok tunnel is active, and use the sunpeak inspector to isolate whether the issue is server-side or client-side.

 How do I debug ChatGPT App hooks like useToolData?